 Learn what other writers have to teach you.

 From Tagore to Narayan, from Singh to Rushdie, you come from a long line of beautiful, brilliant Indian writers.
-Yes, even that guy named Bhagat.
-No. Not that Bhagat.
-His brother, Ketan.
-Oh well, OK, you caught me.
-I like them both.
-So, sue me.
+All writers who have published before you have something to teach you.
+Even the writers you don’t like.
+Yes, even that Certain Bestseller you all love to hate.

 Write what you love.